 - I’m going to take a bite of this delicious pizza and see if it’s as good as it looks.

 “Take a bow” means to acknowledge applause or recognition by bowing, typically at the end of a performance or presentation.

 - The speaker took a bow after delivering an inspiring speech.

 Take a break

-- I wanted to take a break and work on some things.
+- I need to take a break from studying and go for a walk.

 Take a call

 “Take a call” means to answer a phone call or respond to an incoming call on a phone.